-This salad recipe involves two types of cooking: toasting (and peeling) the hazelnuts and browning the butter.
+This salad recipe involves two types of cooking: toasting (and peeling) the hazelnuts, and browning the butter.
 The first is done in the oven, until the nuts turn golden and their brown skins begin blistering.
 Rubbed in a clean dish towel, they give up most of their skins, but you'll probably find that some of the nuts stay stubbornly unpeeled.
 Since this is a salad, not a delicate cookie recipe, this isn't an issue, and I like the color contrast the skins lend.

 Browning the butter doesn't take long, but can be a little intimidating if you haven't tried it before.
 (The recipe describes the process, but here are more detailed instructions if you need them.)
 I don't strain the finished butter because I like the toasty flavor all the browned bits add, and I use a flavorless oil like grapeseed instead of olive oil in the vinaigrette, because I don't want anything competing with its nutty richness.

 If you have a mandoline, now is the time to break it out.
-Not only will it make prepping the ingredients much easier and quicker, it is the only way to get consistently thin slices of brussel sprout and apple, which will give the finished salad a better texture.
+Not only will it make prepping the ingredients much easier and quicker, but it is also the only way to get consistently thin slices of Brussels sprout and apple, which will give the finished salad a better texture.
 If you are a kitchen ninja with a very sharp knife, you may be able to come close, but if I were you, I'd just buy a Benriner.
 It costs about $20 and I use mine at least once a week.

 Eaten within a few hours of making it, the salad is crunchy and refreshing, but I actually prefer the flavor and slightly softer texture after it sits in the refrigerator overnight.
 The brussels sprouts are softened but not soggy, the apple slices still crisp, and all the flavors have mellowed together: sweet, toasty, a little bitter and green.
 However far ahead you assemble it, make sure to let the refrigerated salad sit at room temperature for about 30 minutes before serving, so the butter in the dressing has time to soften up.

-That's right.
-Butter in the salad dressing.
+That's right — butter in the salad dressing.
 It must be the holidays.

-Shaved Brussels Sprouts Salad with Apples, Hazelnuts & Brown Butter DressingMakes 4 to 6 servings
+Shaved Brussels Sprouts Salad with Apples, Hazelnuts & Brown Butter Dressing

-1 small (or 1/2 large) crisp, red-skinned apple
+small or 1/2 large crisp, red apple

-1 tablespoon white wine vinegar
+white wine vinegar

-4 teaspoons lemon juice, divided
+freshly squeezed lemon juice, divided

-2 tablespoons grapeseed or other neutral oil
+grapeseed or other neutral oil

-Shave the brussels sprouts by gripping the stem end with your fingers and using a mandoline to slice as thinly as possible down to the stem, or until the sprout is too short to safely slice.
-Place shaved sprouts in a large mixing bowl.
-Halve and core the apple, then use the mandoline to cut into slices about 1/4-inch thick.
-Place apple slices in a small bowl and toss with 2 teaspoons lemon juice to prevent browning.
+Shave the Brussels sprouts by gripping the stem end with your fingers and using a mandoline to slice as thinly as possible down to the stem, or until the sprout is too short to safely slice.
+(Alternatively, you can use a food processor to shave the sprouts.
+Trim and discard the stems and use the slicing blade of the food processor to finely shred the sprouts.)
+Place the shaved sprouts in a large bowl.

 Have a small Pyrex or other heatproof liquid measuring cup ready.
 Melt the butter in a small saucepan over medium heat.
 Cook, swirling occasionally, until butter is dark brown and smells nutty.
 Immediately pour into the measuring cup to stop the cooking.
 Let cool slightly.

-Salad can be assembled ahead of time and refrigerated for several hours or up to overnight.
+Make ahead: The salad can be assembled ahead of time and refrigerated for several hours or up to overnight.
 Let sit at room temperature for 30 minutes before serving.
 If making more than 2 hours ahead, add the nuts just before serving for best texture.